 Beyond Scriptural interpretation there are those moments in theological reflection wherein its content is tied up, so to speak, with scientific concerns.
 These are places where theology and science intersect much more directly and intimately and where an advancement in scientific knowledge directly benefits theology by improving the natural knowledge upon which it relies.
 Such an example of this intersection, which Barr calls attention to in Chapter 17 of The Believing Scientist, is the question of the location of heaven and hell.
 Whereas it was previously believed that hell was a definite place on the earth, or even the moon or the sun, and heaven was a place above the earth, knowledge gained from advances in modern science has revealed to us that nothing exists in the earth except oil, magma, and rock, generally speaking, that no such place exists on the moon or the sun (or at least it seems highly unlikely!), and that there is no heaven literally above.
 What this recognition leads the theologian to do is to think more deeply about the nature of heaven and hell as the presence or absence of one’s relationship with God and the human family and less in terms of location and place, which are existentially irrelevant.

-Another example of such an intersection is the question of whether or not it is fitting to think that Christ suffered from disease in light of knowledge gained from 20th century biology.
-Whereas it was previously reasonable to conclude that Christ did not suffer from diseases, since pre-20th cenury biology knew not of diseases that result from neither an imperfection of the flesh nor from a unhealthy life-style, neither of which are fitting to ascribe to Christ, contemporary biology knows that some diseases result simply from the workings of harmful foreign agents such as bacteria and viruses.
+Another example of such an intersection is the question of whether or not it is fitting to think that Christ suffered from disease in light of knowledge gained from twentieth century biology.
+Whereas it was previously reasonable to conclude that Christ did not suffer from diseases, since pre-twentieth cenury biology knew not of diseases that result from neither an imperfection of the flesh nor from a unhealthy life-style, neither of which are fitting to ascribe to Christ, contemporary biology knows that some diseases result simply from the workings of harmful foreign agents such as bacteria and viruses.
 It is then reasonable to think that just as Christ suffered at the hands of the Roman guards, so too he most likely suffered from equally foreign, external agents in the form of harmful bacteria and viruses.
 Many other examples abound when one begins to reflect more intentionally on Christian revelation’s intimate relationship to mankind and the universe at large, which modern science can increasingly tell us more and more about.

 In these ways and more, “science can purify religion from error and superstition.”
 Much of the knowledge gained from modern science, however, does not directly contribute to theological reflection in any significant or immediate way.
 Science cannot tell us anything of the divine nature, nor does theology directly benefit from a greater knowledge of the periodic table, for example.
 However, there is one other important way in which science at large contributes to Christian faith and theology, which was also discussed above when speaking about how theology contributes to the practice of science.

 It is a central tenet of Christianity that all things exist because they were first thought, known, and loved by God, and are thereby spoken into existence by his divine Word, who we later learn in the Gospel of John is the Son of God who becomes incarnate in Christ.
 Everything then, from the most abstract mathematics and physics to the study of that which is most concrete and ordinary, reveals the very mind of God and proclaims the splendor of his glory because it expresses his supreme wisdom and goodness.
 This being the case, every scientific investigation, every experiment, hypothesis, and theory, that attempts to discern the order and intelligibility of the universe is an exercise that seeks to make known the power and wisdom of God as Creator.
-In this way, science does a tremendous service to the Christian faith and theology, for by deepening our knowledge of the natural order, the human race is better able to proclaim along with the Psalmist that “The heavens are telling the glory of God; and the firmament proclaims his handiwork” (Ps 19:1)!
+In this way, science does a tremendous service to the Christian faith and theology, for by deepening our knowledge of the natural order, the human race is better able to proclaim along with the Psalmist that “The heavens are telling the glory of God, and the firmament proclaims his handiwork” (Ps 19:1)!

 Pope Benedict XVI., “The Ambiguity of Technological Progress” in A Reason Open to God: On Universities, Education & Culture, p.
 267.